-Leigh is married to Jeff Henderson, who works for the City of Newport News and is a Virginia Beach volunteer Paramedic.
+Leigh is married to Jeff Henderson, who is a paramedic with the City of Virginia Beach.
 They have 4 children: a son who is a veteran of the United States Army, a daughter who attends Johns Hopkins University, another daughter who attends Kellam High School, and a son who also attends Kellam High School and is in Boy Scouts.
 The younger two are currently involved in the Virginia Beach 4-H program, and Leigh assists them and volunteers at different events throughout the year.

 In 2000, Leigh graduated from Old Dominion University with two degrees - a Bachelor's of Science in Accounting and a Bachelor's of Science in Finance.